Blady-Com/gnoga/docs/user_guide.md

 ### When would I not use Gnoga?

 Gnoga is ideal for almost all GUI application development. however it wouldn't be the best choice for writing an application that required close integration with the operating system's native UI.
-That doesn't mean to say you can't combine native UI development with Gnoga or that even in this case often Gnoga is still the ideal solution.
+That doesn't mean to say you can't combine native UI development with Gnoga and often still in this case Gnoga remains a good solution.

-For example, On Mac OS X, native Gnoga applications often use Mac Gap 2 (http://macgapproject.github.io/).
-Using Mac Gap Gnoga applications have direct access to most of the native GUI as well.
+For example, On Mac OS X, native Gnoga applications use Mac Gap 2's APIs to access many native OS features. (http://macgapproject.github.io/).
 It is also possible to create on any platform a native application with an embedded HTML 5 widget such as WebKit and then have the best of both worlds.

 ### Who wrote Gnoga?

 Gnoga's author is [David Botton](http://botton.com).
 Gnoga's http and websockets implementation is from Simple Components by [Dmitry A. Kazakov](http://www.dmitry-kazakov.de/).

-However with out the good people on the [Gnoga e-mail list](https://lists.sourceforge.net/lists/listinfo/gnoga-list) using, testing and pushing for more Gnoga would not be a reality.
-I'm sorry for not mentioned everyone by name but the e-mail archives will bear your fame forever.
+However with out the good people on the [Gnoga e-mail list](https://lists.sourceforge.net/lists/listinfo/gnoga-list) using, testing and pushing for more, Gnoga would not be a reality.
+I'm sorry for not mentioning everyone by name but the e-mail archives will bear your fame forever.

 ## Getting Started
 ### Setting up your development environment